Deep ReLU neural network approximation in Bochner spaces and applications to parametric PDEs: Introduction

-We proved an analogous result on approximation of holomorphic functions with values in a Hilbert space $X$ which represent solution maps to a wide range of parametric PDEs.
-Both these results are derived from a result on deep ReLU neural network approximation in a general Bochner space $L_2(\RRi, X, \gamma)$.
-Notice that the error bound of this deep ReLU neural network approximation is comparable to the error bound of the best approximation of $u$ by (linear non-addaptive)$n$-term truncations of the Hermite gpc expansion as well as of the approximation by the particular truncation $S_n u := \sum_{j=1}^n u_{\bs^j} H_{\bs^j}$ which is $\Oo(n^{-1/q})$ \cite{BCDM17,Dung21}.
-However, deep ReLU neural network represents a continuous piecewise linear function defined on a number of polyhedral subdomains which shows that deep ReLU neural networks are easily generated and computed in numerical implementation.
-For some PDEs, it has been shown that deep neural networks are capable of representing solutions without incurring the curse of dimensionality, see, for instance, \cite{JSW18,GJS19,HJKN19,HJKN19}.
-Therefore deep ReLU neural networks is one of the preferable tool in numerical solving (parametric) PDEs.
-We refer the reader to \cite{GPR.21,KPRS21,SZ19} for further discussion on the role of neural networks in approximation parametric PDEs.
+Notice that the error bound of this deep ReLU neural network approximation is comparable to the error bound of the best approximation of $v$ by (linear non-adaptive) $n$-term truncations of the gpc expansion as well as of the approximation by the particular truncation $S_n v$ which is $\Oo(n^{-1/q})$ \cite{BCDM17,Dung21}.
+However, a deep ReLU neural network represents a continuous piece-wise linear function defined on a number of polyhedral subdomains and therefore, is easily generated and computed in numerical implementation.
+For some PDEs, it has been shown that deep neural networks are capable of representing solutions without incurring the curse of dimensionality, see, for instance, \cite{JSW18,GJS19,HJKN19}.
+Therefore deep ReLU neural networks are one of the preferable tool in numerical solving (parametric) PDEs.
+We refer the reader to \cite{GPR.21,KPRS21,SZ19} for further discussion on the role of neural networks in the approximation of solutions to parametric PDEs.

-Our main idea of constructing the approximating deep ReLU neural networks $\bphi_n$ as well as the proof of the error bound \eqref{ErrorBnd} is that we first approximate the solution $u$ by the truncation $S_n u := \sum_{j=1}^n u_{\bs^j} H_{\bs^j}$ with error bound $\Oo(n^{-1/q})$.
-Then we construct a compactly supported deep neural network $\bphi_n$ that approximate $S_n u$ with error $\Oo(n^{-1/q})$.
-The construction is based on the known realization of approximate multiplication by deep ReLU neural networks, and some known results on Gaussian-weighted polynomial approximation on $\RRm$.
-Finally using weighted $\ell_2$-summabilty of the gpc Hermite expansion coefficients of the parametric solution $u(\by)$ \cite{BCDM17} we estimate the weight of the deep neural networks $\bphi_n$ as $n\log n$.